HeXuPKU/SPAGRM.github.io/docs/Step 1 Fit the null model.md

 > **General pipeline to fit the null model**
 > 1. Prepare the data
 > - Prepare the phenotype and covariates.
-Genotype file is required if you fit a mixed model containing a random effect.
+Genotype file is required only if you fit a mixed model containing random effects to account for sample relatedness.
 > - It's recommended to perform quality control (QC) for the phenotype data, especially in the context of longitudinal traits.
 > - The samples in PairwiseIBDFile should be a subset of the samples in SparseGRMFile.
 An error will occur if PairwiseIBDFile contains samples that is not in the corresponding SparseGRMFile in latter analysis!
 > - If you restrict SPA<sub>GRM</sub> to analyze unrelated subjects, then SparseGRMFile and PairwiseIBDFile are also required.
 SparseGRMFile can consist of a table where `ID1` is equal to `ID2`, and Value is 1 in each line.
 PairwiseIBDFile can consist of an empty table with exactly column names of `ID1`, `ID2`, `pa`, `pb`, `pc`.